 That has NOT been my experience at ALL - and I've used both drugs on multiple dogs for multiple problems (injury, post-operative pain management, severe stress, etc).

-This is an important medication which should be given because spinal problems often result in muscle spasms – which can aggravate a spinal problem even more.
+This is an important medication which should be given because spinal problems often result in muscle spasms – which are painful and can aggravate a spinal problem even more.

 The muscle-relaxer I like best is methocarbomal (trade name Robaxin), which is a central muscle relaxant used to treat skeletal muscle spasms.
 You either know or have heard how back problems often go into painful "spasms" - dogs are no different.
 That's why a muscle relaxer - and especially one that targets skeletal muscle spasms HAVE to be an integral part of the medication regime.Gabapentin